arymehro/nasa-student-launch-rocket/README.md

 ## Nose and Upper Airframe

-The forward section of the rocket includes the nose cone and upper airframe connection which houses internal rocket systems.
+The forward section of the rocket includes the nose cone and upper airframe connection, which houses internal rocket systems.

 ![Nose Section](cad/nose_exo.png)